pgmmpk/pgmmpk.github.io/_drafts/draft2.md

 {% endhighlight %}

 This nicely removes redundancy and avoids messing with event names.
 Also it allows anonymous handlers to be registered and detached.
 Is it perfect?
 No!
 I want chaining of `on()` calls (like jQuery).

 ### Subscription
 We can improve on Angular's approach by introducing an intermediate `subscription` object.
 Subscription keeps track of attached listeners and allows to detach them, but only all together.
-Here is how it look:
+Here is how it works:

 {% highlight javascript %}